Hywan/mnt.io/content/series/from-rust-to-beyond/2018-08-21-prelude/index.md

 </figure>

 This series of posts is about those bindings, and explains how to send Rust beyond earth, into many different galaxies.
-Rust will land in:

-- [The WebAssembly
-  galaxy](/2018-08-22-from-rust-to-beyond-the-webassembly-galaxy/index.md),
-- [The ASM.js
-  galaxy](/2018-08-28-from-rust-to-beyond-the-asm-js-galaxy/index.md),
-- [The C
-  galaxy](/2018-09-11-from-rust-to-beyond-the-c-galaxy/index.md),
-- [The PHP
-  galaxy](/2018-10-29-from-rust-to-beyond-the-php-galaxy/index.md),
-  and
-- *The NodeJS galaxy*.

-The ship is currently flying into the Java galaxy, this series may continue if the ship does not crash or has enough resources to survive!

 ## The Gutenberg post format